 Schematic for microfluidic chemotaxis chamber

-In a parallel set of investigations we will explore and test the biophysical constraints that help shape the forms that different microbes have adopted.
-We will test the performance of differently shaped bacteria at different tasks such as swimming or ability to feed on certain nutrients, but will also develop mathematical models to explore the optimal shape for a given ecological circumstance.
+In a parallel set of investigations we are exploring and testing the biophysical constraints that help shape the forms that different microbes have adopted.
+We test the performance of differently shaped bacteria at different tasks such as swimming or ability to feed on certain nutrients, but also develop mathematical models to explore the optimal shape for a given ecological circumstance.

 This is the default HTML.